 Our Community & Cultural Resource

 Presently the Old Lighthouse Museum serves as a treasured cultural and community resource to visitors and residents alike.
 Hundreds of local students visit the museum each year free of charge.
-In 2017, the Old Lighthouse Museum welcomed nearly 10,000 visitors from near and far.
+In 2018, the Old Lighthouse Museum welcomed nearly 10,000 visitors from near and far.
 Thousands more visit the lighthouse grounds to enjoy the sweeping views of Little Narragansett Bay and the Atlantic Ocean.
 As one of the few open spaces in Stonington Borough, the lighthouse is a gathering place for community events and collaborations with fellow nonprofits like the Stonington Garden Club, Salt Marsh Opera, and the La Grua Center.
-The Stonington Historical Society welcomes visitors and residents free of charge to this unofficial park.
+The Stonington Historical Society welcomes visitors and residents free of charge to this museum and park.

 To ensure the future of the Lighthouse we need to act now.
 Inspections have revealed serious structural and environmental issues affecting the Lighthouse.
 It is also time to resolve the longstanding desire and need for universal access.

 “It is time once again to study, repair, and strengthen our 1840 treasure and to assure access to it for further generations."”Jim Boylan & Betsy WadeAuthors of: Stonington's Old Lighthouse & Its Keepers

 Identifying the Need

 The Stonington Lighthouse is in urgent need of major restoration work.
 As far back as 2010, the Historical Society discovered deteriorating conditions that included insect damage, rotted joists, rusted window frames, and leaks that allowed air and water infiltration.
 In addition, the Society identified the need for climate control for the preservation and wellbeing of the Museum’s artifacts, and for improved accessibility to meet the standards of the Americans with Disabilities Act.